Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Attacks Against the Proposed Cryptosystem

 \section{Attacks Against the Proposed Cryptosystem}

-In this section, we investigate possible attacks to the proposed cryptosystem and show how the properties analyzed in previous sections provide increased key security with respect to previous variants of the McEliece cryptosystem.
-Thus, such scheme allows the use of GRS codes and therefore reduce the key size of the public key. \\
+In this section, we investigate possible attacks to the proposed cryptosystem and show why these attacks are expected to fail.
+The results of this section show that the proposed cryptosystem provides increased key security with respect to previous variants of the McEliece cryptosystem, in such a way as to allow the use of GRS codes without incurring in the attacks that have prevented their use up to now.
+We divide the section into two parts according to the two main classes of attacks to the McEliece-type cryptosystems: plaintext recovery attacks and structural attacks.

-There are two main classes of attacks to the McEliece cryptosystem.
-One, called structural attacks, is based on specific techniques aiming at exploiting the particular structure of the code.
-The other class, called Information Set Decoding (ISD), try to decode the ciphertext in order to obtain the plaintext directly from the public key.

-Each one of these classes will be analysed considering two different situations: One when the attacker deals with the whole message and another when only truncated parts (intervals) of the sequence that forms the message are considered.
-This is explained next. \\